stanford-rc/www.sherlock.stanford.edu/src/docs/software/using/alphafold.md

    The apptainer container has been tested extensively on Sherlock GPUs with CUDA capability 8.x or higher.
 These include H100, L40S, RTX 3090, A100, and A40 model GPUs.
-New models, such as the H100 and L40S, produce the fastest runtimes, with older models taking slightly longer.
+New models, such as the H100 and L40S, produce the fastest run times, with older models taking slightly longer.
 Consumer grade GPUs, such as the RTX 3090, are also sequence limited due to lower GPU memory.

    To run exclusively on a particular GPU model, you can use the SLURM